-This information is confirmed via the completion of a Visitor Registration on arrival.
-We are required by law to collect Visitor Registrations and to hold them for a period of 12 months.
+We are required by law to collect Visitor booking sheets and to hold them for a period of 12 months.

 how we use the information that we hold on you - if we need to process a cancellation fee, we will use your home address and card details as part of the card payment processing in order to validate the card.

 We will use your email address to send you confirmation of your booking and an email with more details on how to find us and other information that you may find useful for your stay.

 We will not use your telephone number to contact you other than in an emergency and/ or if we have been unable to contact you by email.

 Your name, address and dates of stay will also appear on your invoice and on our booking sheets.

 how your data is stored - all of the personal data you supply to us as part of the booking process is stored securely.
 It is securely destroyed after any legal obligation to retain the data has expired (see Data Retention section below).

 If you booked using our online booking service that data is also stored securely on a third party system, Freetobook.
 Freetobook securely destroy guest details after the date of the stay has passed.
 Freetobook have confirmed their compliance with GDPR.